A Core Model for Choreographic Programming: References

-Hence, the nondeterminism of choreographies can be controlled by the programmer using process identifiers, since the sequentiality constraints expressed for each process are respected by the semantics of MC and our EPP.
-This is a key practical feature of choreographies, as this kind of expressivity is important for the specification of interaction protocols and business processes among services~\cite{wscdl}.
+\smallpar{Full $\beta$-reduction and Nondeterminism.} Execution in CC is nondeterministic due to the swapping of communications allowed by the structural precongruence $\precongr$.
+This recalls full $\beta$-reduction for $\lambda$-calculus, where sub-terms can be evaluated whenever possible.
+However, the two mechanisms are actually different.
+Consider the choreography $ C \ \defeq \ \com{\pid p.\pcont}{\pid q}; \com{\pid q.\zero}{\pid r};\nil $.
+If CC supported full $\beta$-reduction, we should be able to reduce the second communication before the first one, since there is no data dependency between the two.
+Formally, for some $\sigma$: $ C, \sigma \ \to \ \com{\pid p.\pcont}{\pid q}; \nil, \sigma[\pid r \mapsto \zero] $.
+However, this reduction is disallowed by our semantics: rule $\rname{C}{Eta-Eta}$ cannot be applied because $\pid q$ is present in both communications.
+This difference is a key feature of choreographies, stemming from their practical origins: controlling sequentiality by establishing causalities using process identifiers is important for the implementation of business processes~\cite{wscdl}.
 For example, imagine that the choreography $C$ models a payment transaction and that the message from $\pid q$ to $\pid r$ is a confirmation that $\pid p$ has sent its credit card information to $\pid q$; then, it is a natural requirement that the second communication happens only after the first.
 Note that we would reach the same conclusions even if we adopted an asynchronous messaging semantics for SP, since the first action by $\pid q$ is a blocking input.

-This kind of expressivity also makes choreographies challenging: combined with conditionals, it is what allows programmers to write unprojectable choreographies by using processes that do not know which branch to follow (Remark~\ref{remark:selections} in \S~\ref{sec:actor_chor}).
-Fortunately, in MC all unprojectable choreographies can be fixed without changing the process identifiers in a choreography, but just by adding selections.